4.5 Control Point Marking During Scanning

 Invalid or Mismatched Names

 Write your point names on paper before going to site.
 Type them from that list into both the coordinate CSV and LixelGO.
-Do not invent names in the field while scanning, inconsistency between the list in your head and what you type is the most common cause of control point failures in processing.
+Do not invent names in the field while scanning; inconsistency between the list in your head and what you type is the most common cause of control point failures in processing.

-K1 and L2 Pro Workflow
+L2 Pro and K2 Workflow

-Circle the target sticker once or twice with the scanner active before placing it on the ground.
+- Walk Around the Sticker Before Placing the DeviceCircle the target sticker once or twice with the scanner active before placing it on the ground.
 This scans the sticker from multiple angles and gives LixelStudio the geometry it needs for automatic target detection during accuracy verification.
-Do not skip this step, placing the device immediately on a sticker that has not been scanned from any standing angle produces a poorly-covered target.
+Do not skip this step; placing the device immediately on a sticker that has not been scanned from any standing angle produces a poorly-covered target.

-Place the scanner on the sticker target slowly and steadily, centering it as accurately as possible over the marked position.
-Avoid any sudden contact with the ground, jarring the device at the moment of placement introduces positional error at that control point that cannot be corrected in post-processing.
+- Set the Device Down Gently on the MarkerPlace the scanner on the sticker target slowly and steadily, centering it as accurately as possible over the marked position.
+Avoid any sudden contact with the ground; jarring the device at the moment of placement introduces positional error at that control point that cannot be corrected in post-processing.

-While the device is stationary on the target, open the control point interface in LixelGO and type the point name exactly as it appears in your coordinate CSV.
+- Add the Control Point in LixelGOWhile the device is stationary on the target, open the control point interface in LixelGO and type the point name exactly as it appears in your coordinate CSV.
 Confirm the entry.
 Wait for the success confirmation before moving.

-Pick up the scanner slowly and steadily.
+- Lift the Device Slowly and Continue ScanningPick up the scanner slowly and steadily.
 Violent or sudden movement immediately after marking affects the accuracy of that point.
 After lifting, remain in the vicinity of the marker for a few seconds or circle it once to scan additional surrounding geometry before moving on.

 PortalCam Workflow